saros-project/saros/docs/documentation/getting-started.md

 **After entering your partner's XMPP ID**, a message will be sent to your contact.
-Once s/he accepts your request you will be able to see his/her **online status in your contact list**.
+Once they accept your request you will be able to see their **online status in your contact list**.

 ![Adding Contacts](images/2_GettingStartedAddContacts.png){:class="img-fluid"}